Our Reason for Existence

 in the airport of Shanghai/China

-Again, this view appears predominantly in the Abrahamic religions.
+- Again, this view appears predominantly in the Abrahamic religions.
 It says that Heaven should be our ultimate goal and that our life on Earth is our qualification for entrance.
 In this view, life on Earth is unpleasant and cumbersome compared to Heaven.
-As a Christian Web page puts it 13, God, in his infinite goodness, has arranged a way for us to return to Paradise; all it requires is a short stay in this hard world of temptation and pain.
+As a Christian Web page puts it 30, God, in his infinite goodness, has arranged a way for us to return to Paradise; all it requires is a short stay in this hard world of temptation and pain.
 This Meaning of Life inspires a view of life as an unpleasant, temporary and unimportant step — which atheists find deplorable, given the joys that life offers to those who love it on its own merits.
+Besides, if the goal is to reach Heaven, why does God not put us there right away?

 What if our religion was each other